basilstotz/thymiosuite-setup/README.md

 Just install the package and your ready to programm the Thymio robot.
 (The prozess might take a very long time.
 Be patient ...)

+### Install ThymioSuite

+Downlad the latest package from https://github.com/basilstotz/thymiosuite-setup/releases and double click this file.

 ### Build the package